What Sex Toy Retailers Can Learn from the EdenFantasys Scandal

 May 3rd, 2009

-When Doc Johnson designed the Pleasure Tops vibe, the company went out on a limb.
-It certainly is a unique toy with its cone shaped base and thumb-like protrusion.
+When Doc Johnson designed the Pleasure Tops vibe, they went out on a limb.
+It certainly is a unique toy with its cone-shaped base and thumb-like protrusion.
 It’s also fairly small.
 I thought it seemed tiny compared to the size I thought it would be; I know there is always some reconciliation between expectations and the reality of sex toy size, but I had never overestimated size so badly.
-The Pleasure Tops toy sits in the palm of my hand and is less than 5″ tall, overall.
-The girth at the base is a whipping 7.85″ but only a portion of that is actually insertable.
+The Pleasure Tops toy sits in the palm of my hand and is less than 5″ tall overall.
+The girth at the base is a whipping 7.85″, but only a portion of that is actually insertable.

 Even though the size was not what I was expecting, this is not altogether a fault.
 I enjoyed the size and uniqueness of the cone.
-Insertion of the TPR covered toy (I chose the blue over the pink which reminded me too much of bubblegum) was a breeze with just a dab or water or silicone based lube.
+Insertion of the TPR-covered toy (I chose the blue over the pink that reminded me too much of bubblegum) was a breeze with just a dab or water or silicone-based lube.
 Once inserted, I couldn’t really feel the bullet in the tip of the cone because it didn’t really touch anything.
 Rather than improving upon the size and strength of the bullet or the shape of the toy, I think the cone simply does not need to vibrate.
-I enjoy cumming around items (like a vibe, dildo or cock) and have often wished for a sort of vaginal plug which the Pleasure Tops does nicely.
+I enjoy cumming around items (like a vibe, dildo, or cock) and have often wished for a sort of vaginal plug, which the Pleasure Tops does nicely.
 Because the external portion of the vibrator is the largest part, I could easily feel it at the entrance to my pussy but it wasn’t so long or large (only 2.5″ long and 5.25″ around at the widest insertable point) that the inserted portion was uncomfortable, which I sometimes experience with longer toys.

 On the other hand, I thought the clit stimulator could use a little more in every sense.
-This thumb-shaped stimulator is made of the same soft TPR (the material does pick up lint so beware) which covers a second mini-bullet.
+This thumb-shaped stimulator is made of the same soft TPR (the material does pick up lint, so beware), which covers a second mini-bullet.
 Even at the highest setting, this was nothing more than an exciting tingle.
 A larger bullet is absolutely necessary.
-This would improve both strength of the vibrations and size of the clitoral stimulator which, I thought, was both too short and too thin.
-While I could easily manipulate the clit stimulator into place, it didn’t like to stay into place over my clit and would slip down or to either side.
+This would improve both the strength of the vibrations and the size of the clitoral stimulator, which, I thought, was both too short and too thin.
+While I could easily manipulate the clit stimulator into place, it didn’t like to stay in place over my clit and would slip down or to either side.
 I especially wished for a wider clit stimulator.

 I tried out the Pleasure Tops both lying and sitting up because it seems like it would be a good toy for use while sitting.
-Use while lying was similar to using any other dual stimulator toy but I had a bit more trouble sitting.
+Use while lying was similar to using any other dual stimulator toy, but I had a bit more trouble sitting.
 Because an inch or so of the cone protrudes, I could not sit with the cone flat beneath me but I could sort of squat over a chair, using the arms to support myself.
-However, I was able to sit more or less normally, with the cone tilted so the back edge rested on seat of the chair.
-This was actually fairly comfortable and also provided for hands free stimulation but it didn’t bring me to orgasm.
+However, I was able to sit more or less normally, with the cone tilted so the back edge rested on the seat of the chair.
+This was actually fairly comfortable and also provided for hands-free stimulation, but it didn’t bring me to orgasm.

 10 Comments